top-comengineer/wcvendors/README.md

 https://www.wcvendors.com/

+## Notice

+WC Vendors 2.0 is a major update.
+This has a brand new settings system that is not backwards compatible with the existing one.
+This means all extensions and plugins that interact with WC Vendors will need to be updated to support this new system.

+WC Vendors 2.0 is not compatible with WC Vendors Pro 1.4.6.

 ## Description
 Create your own marketplace and allow vendors to sell just like etsy, Envato, eBay, or Amazon type sites!
 This allows other sellers/vendors to sell tangible products, virtual products, or downloads on your site.
 With this plugin, your vendors receive commissions you set on products they sell from your store.